What is a rooftop solar power system?

 Structurally, it consists of a box-girder or truss system made of galvanized steel that runs parallel to the ridge across the roof.
 The modules are mounted on this secondary support structure, not on the existing roof.
 An air gap remains between the beams and the existing roof surface, which additionally improves rear ventilation of the modules—a side effect that increases the specific yield by a few percent.

-The design advantage: The load-bearing capacity of the existing roof need only be sized to accommodate the dead load of the bridging system plus wind loads, not the full weight of the PV system.
-This makes it possible to utilize industrial buildings that were previously structurally unsuitable for a conventional roof-mounted PV system.
-A detailed technical overview with manufacturer data and project references will follow in the planned feature article on the topic; the fundamental system logic has been implemented multiple times in industrial buildings through Logic Energy’s project practice.
+The design advantage: The load-bearing capacity of the existing roof need only be sized to accommodate the dead load of the bridging system plus wind uplift, not the full PV load.
+This makes it possible to use buildings that were previously structurally unsuitable for a conventional load—roofs that other providers reject can thus be utilized.

-Roof-mounted systems are most cost-effective on buildings with high daytime electricity consumption and large roof areas.
-Production and logistics facilities with continuous daytime operations achieve self-consumption rates between 70 and 90% (SMA Solar, Commercial Self-Consumption); standard commercial buildings without continuous production tend to be around 30–50% without storage.
-Office buildings, food retail stores, and agricultural buildings are also among the top candidates.
+In short: Roof-mounted systems are most cost-effective on buildings with high daytime electricity consumption and large roof areas.
+Manufacturing and logistics facilities with continuous daytime operations achieve self-consumption rates of between 70 and 90 percent.
+Standard commercial buildings without continuous production tend to achieve rates of 30–50 percent without storage—in such cases, the economic viability shifts toward feeding electricity into the grid.

-As of early 2026, ten federal states have introduced a solar mandate for non-residential buildings, requiring rooftop solar systems for new construction or major roof renovations.
-Typical coverage rates range from 30% to 60% of the suitable roof area.
-Details vary by state law; North Rhine-Westphalia plans to implement an expanded renovation mandate starting in 2026, while Bavaria will do so starting in 2025.
+In short: As of early 2026, ten federal states have introduced a solar mandate for non-residential buildings that requires rooftop solar systems for new construction or major roof renovations.
+Typical coverage rates range from 30–60% of the suitable roof area.
+Details vary by state law; North Rhine-Westphalia (NRW) plans to expand the renovation mandate starting in 2026.

 Solar Mandate for Non-Residential Buildings in Germany (Overview, as of Q1 2026)